About the project

 Standardization

-To standardize CSV data the authors of echemdb adopt the frictionless datapackage structure.
+In brief, to standardize CSV data the authors of echemdb adopt the frictionless datapackage structure.
 According to frictionless a data package consists of:

 - Metadata that describes the structure and contents of the package